nisarkhanatwork/pos_and_inventory_mgmt/README.md

 Many changes can be done to improve the code design and depending on the requirements of your customer, the database design and queries can be tuned.

-Note: Utils.java has encryption options, please read the code in Utils.java commented code where AES function calls are there
+Note 1 : Utils.java has encryption options, please read the code in Utils.java commented code where AES function calls are there.
+Use the AES.java and JavaApplication.java files for encryption or you can use your own.

+Note 2: Some part of the code is either copied from the web (which is freely distributed) or from stackoverflow.com snippets.
+I apologize for not giving proper credit.
+[Please read the license file too]